-By attending a one-day training course on Emotional Intelligence (EQ) in the Workplace in Sydney, Brisbane, Melbourne, Perth, Canberra and Adelaide, you’ll learn how to better manage your personal reactive emotions and apply specific techniques to improve your interactions with co-workers on a daily basis.
+By attending a one-day training course on Emotional Intelligence (EQ) in the Workplace in Melbourne, Perth, Canberra and other cities, you will learn to manage your reactions and understand other people better.

 This article will expose you to some tools and techniques you can use become emotionally intelligent in your workplace.
 As an employee with high emotional intelligence you can learn how to manage your reactive impulses, communicate with others more effectively, manage change more easily, identify and solve problems more quickly, and use your sense of humour to build rapport in tense situations.

 These employees also have empathy, remain optimistic even in the face of adversity, and are gifted at educating and persuading in a sales scenario while resolving customer complaints in a customer service role.

 Intelligence is a part of you that affects every aspect of your being.
 Understanding the root causes of your emotions, and how to utilise them, can help you to effectively identify who you are and how you interact with others.

 With Emotional Intelligence being a fairly new branch of psychology, its definition can be found in various theories and models.
 We are presenting a definition influenced and popularised by Daniel Goleman’s 1995 book Emotional Intelligence.

 In order to effectively achieve your overall career objectives or the objectives within a given task, you must use clearly defined methods to carry out those activities.
 This includes the setting of goals, decision making, planning, and scheduling.
 Once the tasks are completed, you must evaluate the success of these methods.

 The following is a list of five key points to remember to help you master the art of self-management: